CLARIAH/grlc/README.md

 `http://grlc.io/api-url?specUrl=https://raw.githubusercontent.com/CLARIAH/grlc-queries/master/urls.yml`

 ##### Specification file synax
-A grlc API specification file is a YAML file which includes all necessary information to create a grlc API.
+A grlc API specification file is a YAML file which includes the necessary information to create a grlc API, most importantly a list of URLs to decorated and HTTP-dereferenceable SPARQL queries.
 This file should contain the following fields

  - `title`: Title of my API
  - `contact`: Contact details of the API owner.
 This should include the `name` and `url` properties.